ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Keyboard Focus in Qt Quick.rst

 Focus scopes allow focus to allocation to be easily partitioned.
 Several QML items use it to this effect.

-`ListView </sdk/apps/qml/QtQuick/ListView/>`__, for example, is itself a focus scope.
-Generally this isn't noticeable as `ListView </sdk/apps/qml/QtQuick/ListView/>`__ doesn't usually have manually added visual children.
-By being a focus scope, `ListView </sdk/apps/qml/QtQuick/ListView/>`__ can focus the current list item without worrying about how that will effect the rest of the application.
+:ref:`ListView <sdk_qtquick_listview>`, for example, is itself a focus scope.
+Generally this isn't noticeable as :ref:`ListView <sdk_qtquick_listview>` doesn't usually have manually added visual children.
+By being a focus scope, :ref:`ListView <sdk_qtquick_listview>` can focus the current list item without worrying about how that will effect the rest of the application.
 This allows the current item delegate to react to key presses.

 This contrived example shows how this works.
 Pressing the ``Return`` key will print the name of the current list item.